-“Watch your step,” a man said loudly.
+“Watch yerself,” a man said loudly.
 His voice carried through the trees, as we turned a corner in the path.
-“The wood here’s so dry, that fire is burning somethin’ fierce.”

-“Hold on a minute,” Danny said.
-He took a stance at my side.
+“Wait a minute.”
+Danny took a stance at my side.

 “Didn’t you hear?”
-He bit the end of the hotdog off the stick.
+He hiked up his backpack by bouncing his shoulders.
 “The sun hurled a massive solar flare in our direction.
-If the magnetic field don’t hold up, there’ll be radio blackouts and electrical grid collapse tonight.”
+If the magnetic field don’t hold up, there’ll be radio blackouts tonight.
+Electrical grid collapse.”

 “That’s just the beginning,” he said.
 “Last time the sun launched a storm this big, the whole of Ontario lost power.”